CylonicRaider/Instant/README.md

 ## Whom to blame?

-The “original” developer should be present on the “upstream” instance most of the time — look for *@Xyzzy* in [&welcome](https://instant.leet.nu/room/welcome/).
+The “original” developer should be regularly present on the “upstream” instance — look for *@Xyzzy* in [&welcome](https://instant.leet.nu/room/welcome/).
 If he's not there, asking around in [&xkcd on euphoria.io](https://euphoria.io/room/xkcd/) might help.